Ongkharak district: Geography

 Neighboring districts are (from the northeast clockwise): Ban Na and Mueang Nakhon Nayok of Nakhon Nayok Province; Ban Sang of Prachinburi province; Bang Nam Priao of Chachoengsao province; Lam Luk Ka, Thanyaburi, and Nong Suea of Pathum Thani province.

 The important water resources are the Nakhon Nayok River and Khlong Rangsit.

+Religion

+There are thirty-three Theravada Buddhist temples in the district.

+One in Bueng San, Chumphon, Khlong Yai, Pho Thaen and Phra Achan, three in Ongkharak and Sai Mun, five in Bang Luk Suae and Bang Pla Kot, six in Bang Sombun and Sisa Krabue.

+In Phra Achan and Chumphon subdistricts have Muslims their eleven mosques.